top of page

 Join us on July 23rd as we chart a path to better behavioral health care in St. Louis.

-The Midwest Health Initiative is convening local practicing clinicians, health care purchasers, health plans, medical group, and other community leaders to learn together and discuss ways to advance primary care in St. Louis.
 Community Connections is an event series designed for the region’s health care stakeholders to build relationships and exchange perspectives, while amplifying the voice of primary care clinicians to community leaders.
-Each event focuses on a timely topic related to primary care where attendees learn from an expert in the field and hear perspectives from community members.
+Each event focuses on a timely topic related to primary care where attendees learn from experts and trade ideas with community members.

 Community Connections is an invite-only event with limited space.
 Invitees must confirm their registration and reserve their spot by filling out the registration form below.
 Individuals who wish to attend Community Connections but did not receive an invitation may request an invite by filling out the registration form below.